Review: A look at violence in public spaces

 ‘Calling into question the Chivahnu of public spaces’ is an article I wrote highlighting my personal experiences of public shaming and humiliation in public spaces.
-As someone who has directly faced the violence, I try to look at solutions that can help in creating a safe space for everyone in public.
+As someone who has directly faced a lot of aggression directed at me in public and in recounting this experiences, I try to create a space for reflection and of course discussion.

-One of this solutions is a cultural value structure prevalent in Zimbabwe and this is called in Shona ‘Chivahnu’.
-It is a normal system of ‘do unto others what you want to be done to you’ .
-One fine example is called ‘kutanda botso’, where a child who has physically assaulted their mother spends a year in rags asking for grains from people to brew beer in appeasement.
+This is a normal system of ‘do unto others what you want to be done to you’ .
+One fine example is called ‘Kutanda botso’, where a child who has physically assaulted or verbally insulted their mother spends a year in rags asking for grains from people to brew beer in appeasement.

-As much as it is about crime and punichment it also offers the space for concialatory actions, there is room for confrontation, discussion and aftwerwards resolutions, which in the past was done before a tribal king at a ‘dare’ which means court in English.
+As much as it is a basic social construction on crime and punishment, it also offers the space for conciliatory actions, there is room for CONFRONTATION, DISCUSSION and afterwards RESOLUTION, which in the past was done before a tribal king at a ‘Dare’ which means Court in English.

-In its many practises that are not only secluded towards the regulation of behaviour, there are family and communal activities that bring together young and old in celebration, in remembrance of those dead and in planning for the future.
-In this essence, the idea of family is spread beyond the nuclear family and includes everyone around regardless of their background, deserves to be treated with respect.
+CHIVAHNU, as the moral and social code of my society, is not only secluded towards the regulation of behavior, but withing it are communal activities that bring together young and old in celebration, in remembrance of those dead and in planning for the future.

 Click on the link below to read the full article on online journal Povo: